renspringlea/ryba.ren/_posts/2025-05-24-corner-flag.md

 There are a few possibilities that could explain the discrepancy between our model and the reality that we actually observe:
 - These teams might indeed consistently think that they are more likely to concede a goal than score a goal in the final minutes.
 If this is the case, then our model accurately represents reality and players are aware of this arithmetic (whether consciously or subconsciously).
 - There might be other factors that are not included in our model.
 For example, corner flagging involves placing the ball in a pretty advantageous spot on the pitch (the corner closest to the goal that you are attacking), and it tends to draw a couple of opponents to this position which reduces the number of players available to the other time in other spots on the pitch.
-It could be that these on-pitch movements actually change $$pA$$ and $$pB$$.
+It could be that these on-pitch movements actually change $$p_A$$ and $$p_B$$.
 Our model doesn't allow for these probabilities to vary.
 - It could be that our model accurately represents reality and that professional soccer players are often making a mistake when choosing to corner flag.
 Given the high level of skill involved among the players and the coaching staff, I find this pretty unlikely.
 However, there have been times in the history of sport when professional athletes have adopted a particular strategy despite that strategy being demonstrably suboptimal, so it is not unimaginable that professional soccer players are actually making a mistake here.